strapi/strapi/docs/3.x.x/en/guides/models.md

 See the [models' concepts](../concepts/concepts.md#models) for details.

 ## How to create a model?
+> Note: If you are just starting out it is very convinient to generate some models with the Content Type Builder, directly in the admin interface.
+You can then review the generated model mappings on the code level.
+The UI takes over a lot of validation tasks and gives you a fast feeling for available features.

 Use the CLI, and run the following command `strapi generate:model user firstname:string lastname:string`.
 Read the [CLI documentation](../cli/CLI.md) for more informations.